Michigan Boating Accident Lawyer

 If your boat had a defect in the way it was designed or manufactured, you may be entitled to bring a claim against the manufacturer to recover damages you suffered as a result of their mistake.
 Under the general rule of a products liability case, manufacturing companies are held liable for defective products that cause people harm.
 This general product liability law may extend to boats and personal watercraft as well.

 With so many bodies of water in and surrounding Michigan, jurisdiction can vary in boat accident cases drastically.
 Depending on where an accident occurs, anyone from local law enforcement and county law enforcement to the coast guard involved.
 It’s also important to remember that, when something serious occurs on a boat such as significant injuries or death, it is mandatory to report it to the nearest law enforcement agency immediately.
 Owners/operators are also required to submit a written report within 48 hours to the Department of Natural Resources if an injury or death occurs on their boat.

 Why You Need A Michigan Boating Accident Lawyer

 Anyone who is injured as a result of the use of a private boat or a commercial vessel should protect their legal rights by seeking advice from an experienced boating accident attorney.
 Understanding Michigan boating laws is the first step in protecting your rights.

 Our attorneys have compiled a Michigan Boating Laws article.
 Make sure you’re ready before hitting the lake!
-Also, in this video, Grand Rapids personal injury attorney Tom Sinas discusses Michigan boating laws and safety on the water:

 If you or a loved one has been injured in a Michigan boating accident, our Grand Rapids personal injury attorneys and Lansing personal injury lawyers are available to answer your questions.
 Contact us today for a free consultation.